arjunsatarkar/userscripts/Show-XKCD-Date/README.md

 ## Usage

-Load `show_xkcd_date.user.js` into your userscript manager of choice (it is tested with Tampermonkey).
+Load `show_xkcd_date.user.js` into your userscript manager of choice (it is tested with Greasemonkey).

 A userscript is a bit like a browser extension - it's a JavaScript file which is automatically executed on certain pages (in this case on xkcd) and improves them in some way.
-You will need an extension like Tampermonkey or Greasemonkey to use userscripts.
+You will need an extension like Greasemonkey or Tampermonkey to use userscripts.

-## Copyright and technical info
+## Copyright info

 This userscript is copyright © 2021 Arjun Satarkar and licensed under the MIT License.
 See LICENSE.txt for the full text.

-Written in JavaScript to run as a Tampermonkey userscript.
-Code formatted using the XO style with ESLint.